Centers and Institutes

 The Epilepsy Research and Education Program research focuses on antiepileptic drug clinical pharmacology, epidemiology and economics, practice models and outcomes including epilepsy surgery.

 The Institute for Therapeutics Discovery and Development conducts research and educates in the area of drug discovery and development and offers scientific services to research and business communities in the area of drug discovery and development.

 The Minnesota Pharmacy Practice Based Research Network collects information using a network of pharmacies to help address societal and community questions related to the medication use process.

-PUMA-IPM is a distinctive research group of investigators from various disciplines dedicated to advance the field of pharmacogenomics to help prescribe right medicine at the right dose and thus improve the safety and efficacy of currently prescribed medications.
+IPM is a distinctive research group of investigators from various disciplines dedicated to advancing the field of pharmacogenomics to help prescribe the right medicine at the right dose and thus improve the safety and efficacy of currently prescribed medications.

 The PRIME Institute is an independent and global research, education and consulting organization whose mission is the study of the economic and policy issues to help improve popular access to pharmaceuticals and pharmaceutical services.

 The Wulling Center for Innovation & Scholarship in Pharmacy Education (W-CISPE) advances pharmacy education by supporting our member faculty and fostering collaborative relationships.
 We are dedicated to focused and deliberate educational innovations and rigorous educational scholarship.